pauliz292/dotnet-launchcap-api/README.md

-This is a Test API Project
+This is the API used for Launchcap User Portal

 Steps to Build:
-1. Run "docker-compose build"
+1. Run "docker-compose up --build"
 2. Run "docker-compose up"

 - Since the project is an API, you can test it using postman.